Lestropie/IP-freely/README.md

 ## "IP-freely": Free manipulation of BIDS data according to the Inheritance Principle (IP)

-The goal of this software project is to create a BIDS App that will automatically modify the storage of metadata predicated on different versions of the Inheritance Principle.
+The goal of this software project is to create a BIDS tool that will automatically modify the storage of metadata predicated on different versions of the Inheritance Principle.